MatthewKing/VSCodeSnippets/readme.md

 Manual installation
 -------------------

-Copy the contents of the `Source` directory to your Visual Studio code snippet directory.
+Copy the contents of the `Snippets` directory to your Visual Studio code snippets directory.

 This will generally be: